Sunday, May 24, 2026

 My Affluence is Your Good News

 How do you imagine someone with this world view might perceive global warming?
-You would be right if you imagined that this person would both acknowledge the healthy nature of the challenge as well as pooh pooh those who fret about it and urge drastic change rather than merely trust that more cleverness from the smart, enlightened class will address it as needs to address it arise.
+You would be right if you imagined that this person would both acknowledge the healthy nature of the challenge as well as pooh pooh those who fret about it and urge drastic change rather than merely trust that more cleverness from the smart, enlightened class that caused it and that daily exacerbates it will address it as needs to address it arise.

 Why take his word for it, though, even if it is backed up by rigorous statistical analysis of the data?
 Because he is a scientist.
 He has advanced degrees in cognitive psychology and linguistics.* He teaches at Harvard.
 He lives in Boston.
 He is a best selling author of good genetic stock.